obsessive tester

 What should you look for in a blow-dryer?

-One thing all hairstylists agree on is that you should make sure that dryer is light enough to hold and can dry the hair fast to avoid extended periods of heat.
+Lightweight: One thing all hairstylists agree on is that you should make sure that dryer is light enough to hold and can dry the hair quickly to avoid extended periods of heat.
+These tend to be around one pound or 0.54 kilograms.
 You want a blowout, not a workout.

 How do you protect your hair while using a dryer?